111Maaz/WorkKar/README.md

 The application should now be running on [http://localhost:5173](http://localhost:5173).

 ---

+## 🔒 Security Notes

+-   **Admin Actions:** Changing sensitive user data (like email) is only possible via secure Supabase Edge Functions, not from the client/browser.
+-   **RLS Policies:** Ensure your Row Level Security (RLS) policies allow the necessary operations for your app to function (see Supabase docs).

+---

 ## 🧹 Codebase Cleanup

 The codebase has been cleaned to remove all mentions of placeholder names and has been standardized to use the "WorkKar" branding and iconography.